clhore/scraping-instagram/README.md

 # scraping-instagram
-This repositori indicates how you can extract a user's intagarm posts
+This repository indicates how you can extract a user's instagram posts

 # - Windows